 Offering baby both breasts at each feed will mean baby gets more milk.

 The nipple shield is a projection of the nipple so, when the baby unlatches, it should look well rounded, just as though she had a good latch directly at the breast.
 You should see milk in the shield when baby comes off .

 After feeding the baby using a shield, it’s a good idea to express both breasts, for just a few minutes only, using an electric breast pump.
 Doing breast compression while you are expressing will cut down the amount of time you need to express.

 Monitor feeding progress when nipple shields are used.
-The baby’s weight will need to be monitored regularly too.
+Your baby’s weight will need to be monitored regularly too.

-It’s a good idea to keep an eye on baby’s bowel movements and urine output while a nipple shield is being used as these give an indication of milk intake.
-Baby should have at about 3 tablespoon-sized yellow, grainy stools in 24 hours (after 5th day) and have at least six wet nappies.
+It’s a good idea to keep an eye on baby’s bowel movements and urine output while you’re using a nipple shield as these give an indication of milk intake.
+Baby should have about three tablespoon-sized yellow, grainy stools in 24 hours (after the fifth day) and have at least six wet nappies.

-Try to attach the baby to the breast without the nipple shield.
-Continue to do this with each feed until the baby is able to latch-on without the shield.
+Try to attach your baby to the breast without the nipple shield.
+Continue to do this at each feed until your baby is able to latch on without the shield.

 Some babies need only one or two sessions with the nipple shields, while others may need more.

 Wash the shield with hot soapy water, rinse with clean water, dry carefully and store in a clean container.

 Be sure not to make this a battle with your baby, or he will resist more.
 Don’t obsess with weaning off the shield to the point that you are unhappy with breastfeeding.